diegowrhasta/dotfiles/README.md

 The configuration file goes in `~/.tmux.conf`.

+### VSCode

+A bit trickier, but this is kept here to simply copy the contents and paste them into the VSCode (or its cooler VSCodium cousing), when opening up the user settings, with this the necessary settings should be applied.

 ## Extra Links

 For a rundown of what the configurations do, and the reason as to some of them,